crazedVic/Slim-Skeleton/README.md

 # Slim Framework 3 Super Basic Application Skeleton

 Use this skeleton application to quickly setup and start working on a new Slim Framework 3 application.
 I'm using this on http://nitrous.io specifically and have modified the files so this all works right away.
 I've removed the php-view and the monolog stuff as I can add that later and I actually prefer TWIG.
+Also had to lower min version requirement of Slim to 3.0 so slim/twig-view would install.

 This skeleton application was built for Composer.
 This makes setting up a new Slim Framework application quick and easy.